Axolotl Care

 Tank Mates

 It is not necessary to provide a tank mate for your axolotl.
 If you want to add a second axolotl, the necessary tank size is 20 gallons per axolotl.
 Most fish are not suitable for the axolotl tank.
 Large fish may damage the axolotl gills.
 Small fish may be mistaken as food.
 The bony skeleton of the fish may cause injury or GI obstruction.
-Tank mates that may be added are ghost shrimp and cherry shrimp.
+Tank mates that may be added are nano shrimp.
 Be prepared for the shrimp to slowly disappear though.

 Handling